 For a dog with tangles and matted coat, try to use a dog conditioner.
 Dog conditioner is used for detangling tangles and matted hair, replenish natural oil, and restore moisture.
 For the best dog shampoo and conditioner, I would recommend Pet Care 5-in-1 Dog Shampoo.

-- EFFECTIVE AND SAFE: Highest quality professional grade formula dog wash.
+- Effective and safe : Highest quality professional grade formula dog shampoo and conditioner in one.
 Leaves your dog smelling great with their coat in wonderful condition.
 Also this is the best dog shampoo for smelly dogs on the market !

-- NATURALLY DERIVED FORMULA: Made from coconut oil and palm.
+- Naturally Derived Formula: Made from coconut oil.
 Beware of cheap synthetic shampoos.
 Some Oatmeal shampoos are only 2% naturally derived but ours is 96% !